 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires the Company's directors, executive officers and 10% stockholders to file initial reports of ownership and reports of changes in ownership of the Company's Common Stock and other equity securities, if any, with the SEC and the NYSE American.
 The Company's directors, executive officers and 10% stockholders are required to furnish the Company with copies of all Section 16(a) reports they file.
-Based on a review of the copies of such reports furnished to the Company and written representations from the Company's directors and executive officers that no other reports were required, the Company believes that its directors, executive officers and 10% stockholders complied with all Section 16(a) filing requirements applicable to them for fiscal 2022.
+Based on a review of the copies of such reports furnished to the Company and written representations from the Company's directors and executive officers that no other reports were required, the Company believes that, except as described below, its directors, executive officers and 10% stockholders complied with all Section 16(a) filing requirements applicable to them for fiscal 2023.
+On August 15, 2023, director David Blyer filed a Form 4 reporting the sale of a total of 4,883 shares of the Company's Common Stock from March 21, 2023 to March 23, 2023.